eturea/Receipts-for-YNAB-site/index.md

 - Transaction date
 - Total amount
 - Individual line items (with quantities and prices)
-- Suggested YNAB categories (matched from your budget)
+- Suggested YNAB categories (matched from your plan)

 **Q: How accurate is the AI extraction?**
 A: Accuracy depends on receipt quality, formatting, and legibility.
 The app provides a confidence score to help you assess extraction quality.
 You should always review extracted data before syncing to YNAB.